wp-plugins/interactive-world-map/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Free plugin for WordPress displaying an interactive map of the world with clickable continents.
+Free plugin for WordPress displaying an interactive map of the world with clickable regions.
 The map features customized links and popup balloons.

 == Description ==

-Put an interactive continent-based HTML Map of the World to your Wordpress powered blog!
+Put an interactive region-based HTML Map of the World to your Wordpress powered blog!

 Whenever you need to give your visitors a simple yet effective way to navigate through regional sections of your blog, or if you want to provide some geography-related information to your readers, Fla-shop.com interactive map plugin is a one-stop solution.
 The plugin allows you to display a world map by simply adding a special shortcode into the main content of a page or a post.
 Thanks to visual editing of map's properties and effortless installation, the map can be deployed in merely few minutes.

 Features:

-*	Continent-based Map of the World
+*	Map of the World
 *	Works on iPad and iPhone.
 No Flash
-*	Clickable continents
+*	Clickable regions
 *	Popup windows that show when the mouse cursor is over it
 *	Customizable landing page links
 *	Builds into any WordPress page or post as a simple shortcode